EESC-LabRoM/rosweb/README.md

 It is a web application that manages robots data visualization widgets on a single web page.

+More about the project, how to use, how to contribute, demos and tutorials can be found at [this website][roswebpage]

 Documentation can be fount at [this website][doc].

 See the [working demo][demo].